Ben376/market_tavern/README.md

 # The Market Tavern

-The website of an English pub in Bordeaux.
+The responsive website of an English pub in Bordeaux.

 ## Getting Started